Posts

 [I was recently tipped off to a wonderful post by Ana Mardoll over on her blog.
 It’s part of her excellent Deconstruction series and she was kind enough to let me re-post it here.]

 Content Note: Rape Culture Lately, I’ve been reading a lot of comments on the interwebs from genuinely nice guys who want to know how to be good feminist allies in this shitty rape culture world we live in.
+And it’s a more complicated question that it looks, since there’s a lot of conflicting advice out there about white knighting (which in itself is a confusing term with about four distinct and sometimes mutually exclusive meanings) and helpful-versus-unhelpful anger and nice guyism and creepers and OMG PARALYZED BY THE POSSIBILITY FOR WRONGNESS.

 The Republicans just spent $1 billion to teach us about diversity.

 Last night the Republican party was able to share with us all an important lesson: In the modern world alienating women, people with disabilities, and racial & sexual minorities is a losing proposition.
-Even Republicans are admitting that this is not our parents’ America.
+Even Republicans are admitting that this is not our parents’ America .

 What's a guy got to do to be a misogynist?